Craft & Games

 By The Street Science Team

-Street Science are a team of energetic scientists and educators, who inspire kids of all ages to engage in science and foster a love of learning through curriculum based captivating shows and workshops.
+Street Science is a team of energetic scientists and educators, who inspire kids of all ages to engage in science and foster a love of learning through curriculum based captivating shows and workshops.